09 April 2020

 Or, to create an even more rustic look, have a look at our article on distressing and aging tin and metal buckets.

 Have you enjoyed learning how to antique miniatures?
 Are you ready to learn more skills like these antiquing techniques?
-Check out the rest of the DHMS blog for more tips, tricks, tutorials and miniature inspiration galore!
+Don't miss the next tutorial where you'll learn how to make miniature books!